8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 - x: Balance of the tax account as of January first of the tax year.
 - y: Total deposits to the tax account during the tax year.
 - z: Total transferred to expense account to pay owed taxes.
-- a: Pool available to transfer to savings account
+- a: Pool available to transfer to savings account.

 ```x + y - z = a```